TipTop314/dog-breed/README.md

 ## Dog Breed Classification Project

 This was a project I completed as part of the Udacity Machine Learning Nanodegree.
 It consists of building a pipeline that can be used within a web or mobile app to process real-world, user-supplied images.
-I think build out a model which, given an image of a dog, predicts the canin's breed.
-I first try building a CNN from scatch and then use transfer learning with a VGG16 pretrained model to improve performance.
+I then build out a model which, given an image of a dog, predicts the canin's breed.
+I first try building a CNN from scatch and then use transfer learning with a pretrained VGG16 model to improve performance.

 All the relevant code is in the jupyter notebook: dog_app.ipynb